Intro to Tunisian, Part 2

 This is the stitch at the very left edge of your work:

-go thru two loops on very last stitch at the end of the forward pass of row 1 and each row thereafter
+Go through two loops on the very last stitch at the end of the forward pass of row 1 and each row thereafter.

 For an even left edge, you need to go through 2 loops of that edge stitch.
-So you need to insert your hook into the front and back bars of that stitch and pull up a loop.
+So you need to insert your hook into the front and back bars (see photo above) of that stitch and pull up a loop.

 The remaining stitch on the right side (first stitch of the forward pass) automatically creates a nice finished right edge, so we don’t have to worry about that one.